Alison Bryant - Treasurer

 Rick Williams - Secretary

-Rick was co-opted to the board and appointed as secretary of TUST in April 2018 and is responsible for ensuring good governance and protecting members’ interests.
-He brings to the role over 25 years experience as chief executive and secretary of a charitable housing association.
+Rick joined the board as secretary of TUST in April 2018 and is responsible for ensuring good governance and protecting members’ interests.
+He brings to the role over 25 years experience as chief executive and secretary of a charitable housing association from which he retired in 2020.

 Rick first attended Plainmoor with a schoolfriend in the late Sixties and his first memorable match was the League Cup tie against Spurs in 1971 when Torquay scored first before losing 4-1 in front of a crowd of over 20,000.
 He started supporting on a regular basis from 1979, mainly games in the North as he was a student in Sheffield.
 Rick has been a Popside regular since returning to Devon in 1985.
 He has attended all the big games in the past 40 years and enjoys the away day experience but doesn’t get to many these days.